Data-Science-for-Linguists/NLSS_Project/progress_report.md

 It's been too long, let's get back into this.
 I have been working on the project exclusively on my desktop.
 However, all of the data that is used in my project is hosted on Github, so I have changed the NLSS_V2 and Comment_DataFrame files to read in the files in the Github hosted directories.
 This means I can easily switch back and forth between desktop and laptop.

 # 11/27
-I added a list of bad words from Google's What Do You Love project.
-I can use this in analysis.
+I added a list of curse words from Google's What Do You Love project.
+I then looked at comments that contained these words, and at the rate of their use of the words hate and love.
+I looked at the average number of comments a user will post.
+I ran some sentiment analysis in a single user format.
+I will run this on a larger scale and look at how it compares to various stream stats.